studioamanga/AMGAppButton/README.md

 ## Requirements

-AMGAppButton requires iOS 5.0 and above, and uses ARC.
+AMGAppButton requires iOS 13.0, and is written in Swift 5.

 ## Credits

-AMGAppButton was created by [Vincent Tourraine](http://www.vtourraine.net).
+AMGAppButton was created by [Vincent Tourraine](https://www.vtourraine.net).

 ## License